-Here at BWT Physiotherapists, we are not only concerned with treating our patients injuries and returning them back to full fitness but BWT also carry out preventative screening and conditioning to ensure optimal fitness levels and hopefully to prevent injuries occurring in the future.
+BWT Therapists are not only concerned with treating your injuries and returning you back to full fitness, but we will also carry out preventative screening and conditioning to ensure you reach optimal levels of fitness and technique to prevent injuries occurring in the future.

-Screening assessments are an important part of preparing individuals for their particular sport, such as our high performance tennis players at West Hants tennis club.
+Screening assessments are an important part of preparing individuals for their particular sport, such as our high performance tennis players at The West Hants Club in Talbot Woods , Bournemouth.

 Our reasons for screening at BWT

-- Identify past and current injuries: A specific exercise prescription can then be aimed at managing the condition and preventing further injury.
+- To identify past and current injuries: A specific rehab prescription can then be aimed at managing the condition and preventing further injury.

-- Highlight inter-player differences: Direct conditioning training programs can then be set for various levels of fitness, indicate parameters required for the sport and encourage the lower level athlete to strive to higher levels of participation.
+- To highlight inter-player differences: Direct conditioning training programs can then be set for various levels of fitness set within the parameters required for each sport and to encourage the lower level athlete to strive to higher levels of participation.

-- Determine physical changes over time, which is particularly important in the growing athlete and athlete participating in long hours of training/competition for one or more sports.
+- To determine physical changes over time, which is particularly important in the growing athlete and athlete participating in long hours of training or competition for one or more sports.

-- Provide feedback and guidance to the strength and conditioning coaches/ personnel trainers (if involved) to optimise the athlete’s progressions and competitive goals.
+- To provide feedback and guidance to strength and conditioning coaches or personal trainers (if involved) to optimise the athlete’s progressions and competitive goals.